msalahm24/assessment/README.md

 #### To use the makefile, you can simply run the `make` command in the root directory of your project.

-#### This will run all of the rules in the makefile, in the order that they are defined.

 #### The `my-postgres` rule creates a PostgreSQL database container.
 #### The `createdb` rule creates a database named `otp` in the container.
 #### The `dropdb` rule drops the `otp` database.